syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Swimlane.md

 # Swimlane in WPF Diagram(SfDiagram)

-[Swimlane](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Swimlane.html) is a type of diagram nodes,which is typically used to visualize the relationship between a business process and the department responsible for it by focusing on the logical relationships between activities.
+A [Swimlane](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Swimlane.html) is a type of diagram nodes, which is typically used to visualize the relationship between a business process and the department responsible for it by focusing on the logical relationships between activities.

 ![Swimlane Content](Swimlane-images/Swimlane_Default.PNG)

 ## Create a swimlane
-A swimlane can be created and added to the Diagram, either programmatically or interactively.
+A swimlane can be created and added to the diagram, either programmatically or interactively.

-### Add Swimlane through Swimlanes collection
+### Add Swimlane through the Swimlanes collection

-To create a swimlane, you have to define the swimlane object and add that to [Swimlanes](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SfDiagram~Swimlanes.html) collection of the Diagram.
+To create a swimlane, you have to define the swimlane object and add that to the [Swimlanes](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SfDiagram~Swimlanes.html) collection of the diagram.

->Note: by default, if we create a swimlane, one lane and phase will be added.
+>Note: By default, if you create a swimlane, one lane and phase will be added.

 {% tabs %}
 {% highlight xaml %}